Your Right to a Yaz Lawsuit, Yasmin Lawsuit, or Ocella Lawsuit

-In February of 2009, before its latest violation, Bayer began running a corrective ad campaign to clarify the false and misleading statements of its previous advertisements.
+In February 2009, before its latest violation, Bayer began running a corrective ad campaign to clarify the statements of its previous advertisements.
 These corrective ads were required as part of a legal settlement with the FDA and the attorneys general of 27 states.
-However, an untold number of women have already been injured.
+By that time, however, an untold number of women may have already been injured.
 From 2004 through 2008 alone, the FDA received over 50 reports of death among users of Yaz and Yasmin.
 Cardiac complications, blood-clots, stroke, and elevated potassium levels were reported in the fatal cases, which included victims as young as 17 years of age.

 In April 2012, the FDA analyzed mounting evidence of Yaz blood clots and required that new safety warnings be included in the product label for all pills containing drospirenone, such as Yaz, Yasmin, and Ocella.
-Unfortunately, this updated safety information came too late for thousands of women already injured by Yaz blood clots, stroke, pulmonary embolism, and deep vein thrombosis.
+Unfortunately, this updated safety information may have come too late for thousands of women allegedly injured by Yaz blood clots, stroke, pulmonary embolism, and deep vein thrombosis.
 It remains to be seen whether the new safety label will have any effect in preventing future injuries.

 Choose an Experienced Law Firm to Pursue Your Yaz Lawsuit or Settlement

-Our law firm has extensive experience in negotiating settlements for the victims of defective drugs and medical devices.
+Our law firm has over 20 years' experience in representing victims of defective drugs and medical devices.
 We encourage all individuals with a potential Yaz lawsuit, Yasmin lawsuit, or Ocella lawsuit to speak with a qualified Yaz lawyer in a timely manner to ensure their legal rights do not expire.